Amazenmb/Amazenmb/README.md

 ## ☁️ About Me

 I am a Techy by heart, PM by profession.
-I have worked in Banking & finance as well as manufacturing sector which gives me a well-mixed diverse set of skills to tackle problem-solving.
+I have worked in Banking & Finance as well as Manufacturing sector which gives me a well-mixed diverse set of skills to tackle problem-solving.

 * 🛠️ Passionate about building and contributing in great products - big or small!.
 * 💡 I love bridging the gap between business requirements and efficient technical solutions.